icholy/Absolution/README.md

 > This is still a work in progress.

 A cache of all source to compiled rules is kept during runtime.
-If you export this data, and initialize Absolution with it, the parser doesn't need to be sent to the client.
+If you export this data, and initialize uzi with it, the parser doesn't need to be sent to the client.

 **Export:**